123wowow123/chronopin/README.md

 - Check out upcoming side calendar <https://cafeastrology.com/astrologyof2017horoscopes.html>
 - provides horoscope info for sun signs such as Lucky Number, Lucky Color, Mood, Color, Compatibility with other sun signs, description of a sign for that day etc. <https://aztro.readthedocs.io/en/latest>
 - add flyout for different types of like (on time).
 Watch should show modal to add or select grouping pin will live in
-- Add unique constraint on like and favorite so one user can like / favorite a pin once
-- promise return null to suppress warnings
 - Unit / Integration test on User and Pin model
-- Change readFileSync to Async in scrape code to load scrape file or cache it
-- Prevent user from posting the same pin of same url more then once
 - Pin save should be wrapped in transaction
 - format money with comma's on pin form
-- Socket io updates - like will replace pin causing flicker ++
-- cancel scraping button ++
-- add edit ability to scraping modal ++

-- Create watch view ++
 - inherit main and watch view ++
 - extract timeline into directive ++
-- pin page media query
-- facebook / tweet like button and counter need to show / move watch to top right of image
-- scrape alt text for image and save
-- get title in header bound correctly per page
-- linking on watch/link and being redirected to login should fulfill request after logged in
-- Extract GA code in auth.service.js into it's own module
-- GA: Outbound link / non-interaction events / Social Interactions tracking / User Timings / set clientId on tracker creation
-- searching on anything other then main page should bring you to main page
-- multiline description support
-- Accessory feature listing below main pin

 - Side panel for favorite events: https://cafeastrology.com/articles/daysoftheweek.html
-- convert to use jQuery.scrollTo https://github.com/flesler/jquery.scrollTo

 - Chinese Lunar Calendar (Nong Li)
 - display error banner on create page when failed scrape